This article was written and published in Nov. 2020

 The coronavirus pandemic has further highlighted the unique challenges facing island countries, said former Japanese Foreign Minister Fumio Kishida in an interview with The Japan Times on Nov.
 4. He observed that the pandemic has deepened divisions between countries, resulting in increasingly stringent immigration regulations and other protectionist policies.

 “Because of their limited populations and lack of resources, island countries can’t adopt such nationalist attitudes,” Kishida said.
 “This is why island countries need to collaborate diplomatically and take on leadership roles to address environmental issues and other global challenges.”

 John Fritz, the ambassador to Japan of the Federated States of Micronesia (FSM) — whose four states of Yap, Chuuk, Pohnpei and Kosrae comprise thousands of islands in the western Pacific — joined Kishida to discuss the importance of diplomatic relations between the two countries, as well as their experiences working together and the challenges they foresee in the 21st century.

 The relationship between Japan and Micronesia traces back to more than 100 years ago, when the Empire of Japan colonized most of Micronesia.
 During this period, many Japanese settled in Micronesia, marrying Micronesians and raising families.
-It is estimated that 104,000 people, which are 20 percent of the country’s population, have Japanese ancestry — Fritz included.
+It is estimated that 20 percent of the country’s 104,000 people have Japanese ancestry — Fritz included.

 An important aspect of strengthening relations between Japan and FSM is reconnecting this segment of Micronesia’s population with their Japanese ancestry, Fritz said.